caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 4.6 Security Certification and Standards Development

-To cement LLMSecForge's position as the definitive AI security framework, we propose a comprehensive certification and standards development program that establishes authoritative benchmarks for AI security excellence.
+To cement AISecForge's position as the definitive AI security framework, we propose a comprehensive certification and standards development program that establishes authoritative benchmarks for AI security excellence.

 #### 4.6.1 Certification Framework